Dear reader of ADxS.org, please excuse the disruption.

 3.1.2.
 Reactions to emotional stress in ADHD

-• A study of 18 adults with ADHD and 18 adults without ADHD did not come to any clear conclusion.
-Only a general tendency towards a reduced cortisol response to acute stress and an increased subjective perception of stress in ADHD sufferers was reported.44 This may have been due to the small number of test subjects and the lack of separation according to subtypes.
+• A study of 18 adults with ADHD and 18 people without ADHD came to no clear conclusion.
+Only a general tendency towards a reduced cortisol response to acute stress and an increased subjective perception of stress in people with ADHD was reported.44 This may have been due to the small number of test subjects and the lack of separation according to subtypes.

 • A study of young adults without differentiation between ADHD-HI and ADHD-I found generally increased cortisol stress responses in ADHD.45

-• A study that used simple sensory items rather than the TSST as stressors to investigate high sensitivity in ADHD found no significant differences in cortisol stress response between non-affected, ADHD sufferers without and ADHD sufferers with high sensitivity.46 It would have been interesting to see whether the responses to the TSST would have differed.
+• A study that used simple sensory items rather than the TSST as stressors to investigate high sensitivity in ADHD found no significant differences in cortisol stress response between non-affected, people with ADHD without and people with ADHD with high sensitivity.46 It would have been interesting to see whether the responses to the TSST would have differed.

 3.1.2.1.
 ADHD-HI, ADHD-C and comorbid externalizing disorders